xpack/xpack-build-box/README.md

 )
 ```

-### Hacks

-Note: deprecated in recent XBB versions

-The GCC 7 available from Homebrew has a problem and building GDB generates
-faulty binaries (`set language auto` results in `SIGABRT`).

-ARMs solution is to use a patched version of GCC 7.2.0; this separate GCC is
-built with `install-patched-gcc.sh`; binaries are suffixed with
-`-7.2.0-patched`.

 ## The `xbb-source.sh` script

 The build environment includes a helper script, `xbb-source.sh`,
 which should be included
 with `source` by the build scripts, to define more bash functions to
 the shell.